-- Close the Local Group Policy Editor and reboot your computer.
+- Close the task scheduler and reboot your computer.
 At the next restart, you should notice that the UsoClient.exe CMD pop up no longer appears.
 But keep in mind that leaving this task disabled will not keep the WU (Windows Update) component informed with the latest available updates.

 Note: In case you ever decide to resume the normal functionality of the Update Orchestrator component, reverse engineer the steps above and choose Enable at the last step to revert to the normal behavior.

-If you cannot access the Local Group Policy Editor from your Windows 10 version, disable the usoclient.exe using Method 3.
+If you cannot access the task scheduler from your Windows 10 version, disable the usoclient.exe using Method 3.

 Method 3: Disabling usoclient.exe using Registry Editor

 If the first method wasn’t applicable to your system, you can also use Registry Editor to prevent the usoclient.exe pop CMD pop up from ever bothering you again.
-This method involves creating a Dword 32-bit value called NoAutoRebootWithLoggedOnUsers in older to disable the auto reboot feature of the UsoClient executable.
+This method involves creating a Dword 32-bit value called NoAutoRebootWithLoggedOnUsers in order to disable the auto-reboot feature of the UsoClient executable.